PyGithub/PyGithub/ReadMe.md

 Tutorial
 ========

-First create a Gihtub instance:
+First create a Github instance:

     from github import Github